-- RFI spikes which have not been removed by the automatic RFI filter - Bad points at the beginning or end of a row or column - Scanning effects due to clouds - Base-level distortion due to a source near the edge of a map
+- RFI spikes which have not been removed by the automatic RFI filter - Scanning effects due to clouds - Base-level distortion due to a source at the edge of a map

-This can be done with the NOD2-based software package called "Ozmapax".
-In Effelsberg you can find it on the "observer3", user "nod2".
-The program is started with the command Oz.
+This is done on your UBUNTU PC with the NOD2-based software package called "Ozmapax".
 Ozmapax is steered by keywords or key-numbers.
 The most important are:

-- help (98) gives a list of available options. - help "option" gives a brief description of the option. - Define input file (e.g. mpXXXX): openin (-1) - Read in map: mapin (2) followed by a map number; negative number shows the titles of the maps - Display map on screen: graph (29) displays the range between min and max values. - Simple contour plot: plot (5) - High-quality plot: finplot (91) - Check minimum and maximum numbers and their location in the map: maxmin (77) - Check value and coordinates of a specific pixel: posi (35) - Check noise and mean value in a region: noise (4) needs specification of a "quiet" region by giving the row & column interval or by using the cursor (always go from left to right). - Remove bad pixels by setting areas to dummy: dummy (17) needs specification of the distorted region by giving row & column interval or by using by the cursor (always go from left to right).
+- help (98) gives a list of available options. - help "option" gives a brief description of the option. - Define input file (e.g. mpXXXX): openin (-1) - Read in map: mapin (2) followed by a map number; negative number shows the titles of the maps - Display map on screen: graph (29) displays the range between min and max values. - Simple contour plot: plot (5) - High-quality plot: finplot (91) - Check minimum and maximum numbers and their location in the map: maxmin (77) - Check value and coordinates of a specific pixel: posi (35) - Check noise and mean value in a region: noise (4) needs specification of a "quiet" region by giving the row & column interval or by using the cursor. - Remove bad pixels by setting areas to dummy: dummy (17) needs specification of the distorted region by giving row & column interval or by using by the cursor.
 The values in that region can be replaced by dummy values, a constant value or values taken from a reference map.

-NOTE: for removing one point in a map, specify the row and column, or mark a very small area around the pixel center with the cursor, or use "mpfiltb".
+NOTE: for removing one point in a map, only a very small area around the pixel center should be marked; better use "mpfiltb".

 - Remove RFI spikes: mpfiltb (14) needs definition of the bad pixel with the cursor.
 The spike will be replaced by the mean value of the four neighboring points. - Base-level modification: basis (37) needs specification of points (about 3) on both sides of the row or column (depending on the scanning direction) where the new base-level should be computed.
-If a source is located near one edge, just set the new base-level in a region away from the source.
-If a RFI spike or bad point is located at the edge, remove this with "dummy" and then run "basis" using non-dummy points.
+If a source is located at one edge, just set the new base-level in a region away from the source.
+If a RFI spike is located at the edge, remove this with "dummy" and then run "basis" using non-dummy points.